f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 On BIG-IP

-Create a pool using the following information:
+Create the following pools using the following tabel of pool information.
+Note that each pool has only one pool member, that is fine for the purposes of our lab:

 **Navigation:** Local Traffic > Pools > Pool List, then click Create